-Earlier this week, a group of three women in Ohio stormed into a Victoria’s Secret store and stole 62 bras.
-They were in and out so quickly that to date, they still haven’t been apprehended (or shall I say, “busted”?! 😉 One of the women was, however, caught on the shopping mall security camera (pictured above).
+Years ago, a group of three women in Ohio stormed into a Victoria’s Secret store and stole 62 bras.
+They were in and out so quickly that they still haven’t been apprehended (or shall I say, “busted”?! 😉 One of the women was, however, caught on the shopping mall security camera (pictured above).

-If you were in a coma or going through your Meth phase, here it is again (original news story and remix) so you know what I’m referring to: http://www.youtube.com/watch?v=bFEoMO0pc7k
+(If you were in a coma or going through your Meth phase, here it is again (original news story and remix) here it is so you know what I’m referring to.)

-This shirt to me proved the supreme power of how much creativity has a fast friend in social media.
+This shirt proves the supreme power creativity has as a fast friend in social media.
 Art imitating life is not a new concept of course.
-Since man could pick up a stick we’ve been expressing though art what we experience in real life.
+Since man could pick up a stick we’ve been expressing through art what we experience in real life.
 But consider this shirt, and the path it took in its awesomeness to come to life:

 - Sweet Brown’s parents had to create her.

 - She had to be in her apartment at that exact time there was a fire.
-Modern refrigeration and soda had to enter life, as did BBQ.
+Modern refrigeration and soda had to be invented, as did BBQ.

-- The film crew who filmed her were also all born, developed interests in working in communications and got jobs at their local TV station to converge upon Ms. Brown’s unfortunate scenario.
+- The film crew who filmed her were also all born, developed interests in working in communications, and got jobs at their local TV station to eventually cover Ms. Brown’s unfortunate scenario.

 - YouTube had to be invented.

 - The remixer had to be born and grow up with an acute talent for locating the perfect 80s TV references to accompany the news remix.
-Then 92 million eyeballs had to watch it.
+Then 67 million pairs of eyeballs had to watch it.

-- Twitter and Facebook and Instagram and everyone and everything else in the world who talked about this video had to be born and eventually develop a common interest in hilarity.
+- Twitter and Facebook and Instagram and everyone and everything else in the world who talked about this video had to be born and eventually develop a common interest in hilarity and satire.

 - And then – and only then – did someone see a moneymaking opportunity to print on a shirt the very meme that Sweet Brown made possible, so powerful in its message that it was ensured to appeal to the very girl who stormed the Victoria’s Secret store in Ohio to steal 62 bras.

-I hope the 124 Ohioian breasts that will benefit from her actions were worth it – otherwise… ain’t nobody got time for that.
+I hope the 124 Ohioian breasts that will benefit from the thief’s actions were worth it – otherwise… ain’t nobody got time for that.

 A special thank you to Paul Bradshaw and Stacy Smith, who both first introduced me to Sweet Brown, and my new friend, Austin Coop, for inspiring this blog with your Facebook post.